 It’s not that I dislike hard games – Dark Souls III and Crypt of the Necrodancer are personal favorites.
 But here, the difficulty is truly unfair at times.
 You’ll have a happy, healthy party and plenty of supplies one moment, only to run into a random event that injures everyone or steals all your supplies the next.
 When I lose, I often feel like it’s because the game decided I should lose rather than because I made a mistake.
 Failing so often, the beginning of the game starts to become repetitive and hopelessness sets in.
 Still, the early hours of the game are fun enough to warrant a purchase – especially if you have a co-op partner to ride shotgun.

-The Co-Op Experience: 2 player local same screen co-op where you control up to 4 characters
+The Co-Op Experience: 4 player local same screen co-op where you control up to 4 characters throughout the campaign and other game modes

 Co-Optimus game reviews focus on the cooperative experience of a game, our final score graphic represents this experience along with an average score for the game overall.
 For an explanation of our scores please check our Review Score Explanation Guide.